pierre-rouleau/pel/README.rst

     customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

   - The faster Emacs startup setup.
-Use it when you want a fast Emacs startup.
-It that mode you cannot install new packages but you have access to all packages you have already installed and Emacs starts faster than before.
+Use it when you want a **fast Emacs startup** (achieve 0.1 second startup with over 230 external packages, see [4]_).
+    In that mode you cannot install new packages but you have access to all packages you have already installed and Emacs starts faster than before.